What's the best thing about working at East Tennessee State University?

 |The value of employment at ETSU goes far beyond salary.
 As a potential employee, you will enjoy a full range of benefits, services and programs.
 Total compensation includes annual salary, a generous annual and sick leave program, 13 paid holidays, health and life insurance, retirement, 401(k) and more.
 This calculator provides prospective employees with an illustrated breakdown of total compensation.
 To see the total estimated value of salary and benefits, simply click the calculator icon on the right, choose the appropriate job type, fill-in an annual base salary, select a health plan coverage and retirement plan, and click the "Calculate" button.|

 Faculty and administrative positions must remain open for a minimum of 30 days.
 Clerical and support staff positions must remain open for a minimum of 14 days.
-Positions will remain posted until the stated deadline date or until the position is filled.
-If you have questions concerning the availability of administrative or faculty positions previously posted, please contact the office of Human Resources at (423) 439-4457.
+Positions will remain posted until 11:59 p.m., Eastern Time, on the stated deadline date or until the position is filled.
+All positions currently posted to the eJobs system are still open for applications.

 Internal Searches: Only regular full-time and part-time ETSU employees are eligible to apply for Internal Searches.